nevver/ChronosClient/README.md

 **Messages.xaml - Messages.xaml.cs**
 ----

-Encrypt and send messages.
-Decrypt thread of messages and render them for display. <br /> <br />
+Send and recieve messages!
+The client encrypts the messages before communicating with the API and decrypts the thread for the rendering of the conversation. <br /> <br />
     ![Messages](https://github.com/nevver/ChronosClient/blob/master/demo/messages.png?raw=true)